-With increasing attention paid to allegations of child abuse, it may not be surprising that Stamford Connecticut Risk of Injury arrests are frequently tacked on and added to Stamford domestic violence charges.
+With increasing attention paid to allegations of child abuse, it may not be surprising that Risk of Injury arrests are frequently tacked on and added to domestic violence charges.

-What can be surprising is the devastating impact these tack-on Risk of Injury charges can have on a person’s career.
-These charges can be prosecuted as a felony offense punishable by as much as 10-20 years in prison.
+What can be surprising is the devastating impact these charges can have on a person’s career.
+They can be prosecuted as a felony offense punishable by as much as 10-20 years in prison.

-If you have been arrested in Stamford for Child Endangerment, then aggressive and experienced legal representation is essential.
+If you have been arrested, aggressive and experienced legal representation is essential.
 Stamford child endangerment lawyers can guide you through the legal process and serve as your advocate to work toward the optimum resolution.

 What Is Risk of Injury Conduct?

 Connecticut statutes prohibit a wide variety of conduct to protect minors.
 Endangerment charges are often based on Section 53-21(a) of the Connecticut code, referred to as the “risk of injury” provision.
 Violation of any of the four provisions of Section 53-21(a) constitutes a felony offense, but the crime is classified in differing degrees depending on the severity.
 Stamford child endangerment attorneys understand, the broadest prohibition set forth is Section 53-21(a)(1), which makes it a Class C felony to place a minor under the age of 16 in a situation that is likely to endanger the child’s health or damage the child’s morals.

 As it could be argued that a vast range of situations fall into that category, anyone charged with a violation of this provision needs to ensure that the facts of the incident are investigated fully and that they are presented to the court in the most favorable light.